Second Favorite Callers

 I was so excited to invite Carrie to share her vocal talents with Chic Recordings.
 Her vocal style was perfect for CHIC2004 - It Feels Good and she did a great job!.
 CHIC2020 - Blue California was another song that was a perfect fit for Carrie's voice and I'm so glad she was able to record it before leaving California for Washington.
 Carrie has been calling for many years and made a name for herself in a field with music that was targeted for the male caller, before technology made it possible for us to adjust the keys for our vocal range.
 Having entered the calling field after that technology was developed, I just can't imagine how difficult that must have been.
 It's no wonder she's my second-favorite caller!

 The first time I heard David sing was at a clogging weekend on Catalina island.
 He and Dawn had recently married and she "made" him sing for us at one of the dances.
 He gave a great rendition of Frank Sinatra's "Chicago," so when it came time to select a caller to record a vocal for CHIC1003 - Let's Get Away From it All, a Sinatra tune, David was the obvious choice.
+In April of 2017, David accepted the invitation to be a Staff Caller for Chic Recordings and recorded his second vocal, CHIC1026 - Thank You for Being a Friend, a song he shared with Charlie Robertson.
 David and Dawn were neighbors for many years and we have spent hours with them around a card table.
 (Did you know David cheats?)
 David and Vic attended the same caller school where an 11-year-old David perfected the song, "Tie a Yellow Ribbon."
 (You can see proof of how well he sings it here.)
 Long story short, rather than learn two new singing calls each week, as assigned, David came to school for eight weeks and sang "Tie a Yellow Ribbon"...twice!
 In early 1996, David taught me to square dance (again) with a square in their garage.
 At the time, I had no idea that square dancing would end up being such a major part of my life.
 It's no wonder he's my second-favorite caller!

 Tom Miller (www.tommiller.info)